CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/adding-resources.md

 The workflow keys must exist in `workflows/registry/workflows.yaml`.

-The essential contract for a bundle entry is intentionally small: the resource key and `compatible_workflows`.
+The essential contract for a bundle entry is intentionally small: the resource key, `type`, and `compatible_workflows`.
 Other fields are optional metadata used for human description, CBIcall-provided downloads, or lightweight runtime identity checks.

 :::tip[Keep the catalog backend-agnostic]
 The catalog should describe resource identity, compatibility, broad layout, and